solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 I can no longer recall, in the year 1848 or 1849, I believe 1848, after the hay harvest, I was observing a very clear sky one summer evening (when the weather was still dry) and at this point saw a host of shooting stars fall.
 They fell in all directions.
 The sky became a web of crisscrossing streaks of light.
 I saw some individuals move at an angle, as if they had bounced off an object in the atmosphere.
 In the course of this many bursts of fire sprayed forth.
 I witnessed this phenomenon from the vicinity of this location and, in order to completely observe it, went to a small mound, a quarter of an hour from the located spot, where to the east I had seen a pine forest in the distance about a quarter of an hour below me.
 The hill was about as high as the peaks of the pines, I thus stood at an equal height with the pine tops.

+I note that the weather had been dry for a long time; the plot of land on which I stood formed a hill, it was a meadow (with many cracks as a consequence of the dryness), the subsoil was a diluvial scree similar to the whole area and upon that an approximately one and a half feet deep layer of sand, which bore a covering of grass plants.

 ...